This notes' content are all based on https://www.coursera.org/specializations/deep-learning

 • Weight initalization (Single neuron)

-• large n (number of input features) --> smaller w_i
+• large nn (number of input features) --> smaller wiw_i

 • Numerical approximation of gradients